ssundaram21/dreamsim/README.md

 ### Quickstart: Perceptual similarity metric
 The basic use case is to measure the perceptual distance between two images. **A higher score means more different, lower means more similar**.

 The following code snippet is all you need.
 The first time that you run `dreamsim` it will automatically download the model weights.
-The default model settings are specified in `./dreamsim/config.py`.
+The default model settings are specified in `./dreamsim/config.py`. **To extract features from the model variant trained through both the CLS and patch features, set `use_patch_model=True` when calling `dreamsim()`.**
 ```
 from dreamsim import dreamsim
 from PIL import Image